 How to Fix 502 Bad Gateway Error

-This article will go over the troubleshooting steps to follow when 502 Bad Gateway error occurs, both for the server and client side.
-We will also take a look at the different factors that might cause the error, along with the impact they can have on your site’s SEO.
+This article will go over some troubleshooting steps to follow when a 502 Bad Gateway error occurs, both for the server and client-side.
+We will also take a look at the different factors that might cause this error message, along with the impact they can have on your site’s SEO.

 - 1xx – informational